hstrekowski/hstrekowski/README.md

 **<h4>`  Aspiring Full Stack Developer  `</h4>**

-I’m a **Computer Science** student at **Gdańsk University of Technology** with a strong passion for using technology to create meaningful, practical solutions that make everyday tasks easier and more efficient
+I’m a **Computer Science** student at **Gdańsk University of Technology** focusing on building software to solve problems

-Currently, I’m diving deep into  **MS SQL** and **Entity Framework Core** to develop modern, scalable web applications — combining academic knowledge with hands-on projects to turn ideas into reality
+Currently, I’m learning  **MS SQL** and **Entity Framework Core** to develop web applications in .NET ecosystem — combining academic knowledge with hands-on projects to turn ideas into reality

 #